danielbahrami/SE07-SP/README.md

 Therefore, why not just use kafka instead?

 Currently, we now have HDFS sink connector and MongoDB sink connector

-## Setting up our Backend and Frontend

-We also need a backend and frontend, though setting up the database is properly more vital as of now.

 # Current Namespaces created